CELEBRATING ART ON THE LAKESHORE

-Craft exhibitors, Children's Lane participants and the Artisan Food Market will reside in the newly renovated streets in the heart of downtown.
+Craft exhibitors, artisan foods, and Children's Lane participants will reside in the newly renovated streets in the heart of downtown.
 These wide roads feature lots of natural light and gorgeous boulevards to enhance the exhibitors and shoppers enjoyment.

 Friday, July 3, 2015 10am - 6pm